N26: Works council

-After the works councils were established, CEO Valentin Stalf apologized in a blog post, stating that N26 supports the right of employees to formal representation.
+The works councils were established in November and December 2020, with a total voter turnout of around 30%.
+In response, CEO Valentin Stalf apologized in a blog post, stating that N26 supports the right of employees to formal representation.

-In May 2022, the employees elected a works council for the second time.
-According to a media report, members of the works council subsequently drew a positive balance.
+In May 2022 the employees elected a works council for the second time.
+According to a media report, members of the works council subsequently reported positive results.